laurakcleve/terrain-blog/content/unpublished/wooden-crate/index.md

 ![plank-strips-1](plank-strips-1.jpg)

-Just whatever width looked good, this is a little less than 1/8" I think.
+Just whatever width looked good, I think this is a little less than 1/8" wide.

 Tweezers were necessary for every part of moving these guys around.
 They just fly everywhere.